sul-dlss/dlme-harvest/docs/add_data_source.md

 The following instructions are based on the original documentation for [Traject](https://github.com/traject/traject), the tool we use and expand in our DLME data pipeline.

-Start by creating a new file in `lib/traject` named for the source (e.g. `my_new_source_config.rb` or `stanford_mods.rb` - whatever you put as your name for the `traject_file` field above in https://github.com/sul-dlss/dlme-traject/blob/master/metadata_mapping.json).
+Start by creating a new file in the [dlme-traject repo](https://github.com/sul-dlss/dlme-metadata) named for the source as referenced above in step 3 (e.g. `my_new_source_config.rb` or `stanford_mods.rb` - whatever you put as your name for the `traject_file` field above in https://github.com/sul-dlss/dlme-traject/blob/master/metadata_mapping.json).

 You then add your mapping using the Traject DSL (domain specific language), which simplifies the expected mapping for records in your metadata.
 Below are starting examples for mapping configuration files, with further links for examples, available DSL extensions for the formats, and other information.